acupuncture is the use of fine needles

-Acupuncture has been employed as a health care modality for over 3,000 years.
-Oriental Medicine evolved for thousands of years independently of what we in the West refer to as conventional medicine.
-It is founded on the idea that Qi (“chee”), roughly translated as energy, is the basis of all things.
+Acupuncture has been employed as a health care approach for over 3,000 years as part of Chinese Medicine — the oldest system of medicine in continuous use.
+It evolved for independently of what we in the West refer to as conventional medicine, and is founded on the idea that Qi (“chee”), roughly translated as energy, is the basis of all things.
 Theories about how Qi is transformed developed from careful observation of the natural world.
 In the body, it was found that Qi moves along pathways connecting the muscles, organs, and the nervous system.
 Its smooth flow supports the function of our entire being and when this movement is disrupted by trauma, repetitive strain, stress, and the like, symptoms of dysfunction begin to appear.
 Through the stimulation of specific points on the body, acupuncture restores the proper flow and activates the body’s natural healing abilities.

-Acupuncture has been shown to regulate the functioning of the body and increase resistance to disease by enhancing the immune system and stimulating numerous other body functions.
+Acupuncture has been used for centuries in many other countries around the world and has gained support in the United States more recently due to the increasing amount of published evidence supporting its use.
+Acupuncture treatment is tailored to the individual and involves the insertion of thin needles at specific anatomical locations with an intention to restore dynamic regulation and stimulate healing.
+It has been shown to regulate the functioning of the body and increase resistance to disease by enhancing the immune system and stimulating numerous other body functions.
 Clinical research shows that acupuncture can treat many conditions, but much remains to be understood about how it works.
 Of course, the same is also true of many medical treatments.
 In fact, scientists have only recently figured out how aspirin might work!
 Given that ineffective therapies fall out of use, the continuous practice of acupuncture over thousands of years is a resounding testament to its value.

 Additional treatment methods often used by Acupuncturists: